What Is Argon Gas?

-Argon gas is filled into a sealed unit that is located between the 2 panes of glass of a window.
+Argon gas is filled into a sealed unit that is located between the two panes of glass of a window.
 The gas is non-toxic and odorless.
 It highly benefits the homeowner because of the increase in energy efficiency.
 The gas also prevents frost from forming at the bottom of the glass and also gives soundproofing characteristics.
 The Argon-filled windows are becoming popular among many homeowners, and in some areas, are required by state law.
-The reason why these windows are important is that they are energy star rated and they offer better insulation due to the gas being heavier than air.
+The reason why these windows are essential is that they are energy star rated, and they offer better insulation due to the gas being heavier than air.

-- Increased R-values, (The value of thermal resistance.
+- Increased R-values (The value of thermal resistance.
 The higher the number, the more efficient the window is.)

 - Soundproofing characteristics,

 - Reduces the possibility of condensation and frost,

 - It can be used in all climates due to the gas being sealed in-between the panes of glass, creating a leak-proof barrier,

 - Over time, the additional cost spent on argon-gas will be recouped in a reasonably short time,

 - Argon-gas can be put into all different commercial-sized windows depending on how they are going to be used,